Aaniranjan-Saraf/Pathfinder-Pro/README.md

 # Pathfinder-Pro
-Pathfiner Pro is an advanced program designed to expertly navigate mazes.
+Pathfinder Pro is an advanced program designed to expertly navigate mazes.
 It utilizes state-of-the-art algorithms and intelligent exploration techniques to solve complex maze puzzles with exceptional speed and accuracy.

 ## Features